Softwave/OldLab/README.md

 # Lab
-A place for my WebGL and processing sketches
+A place for my WebGL and processing sketches.

+I'll probably be removing my old project repos that were just taking up space.